mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Scala-Hadoop-Shred.md

 * If the write succeeds, we know we have an event which is not a natural duplicate (it could still be a synthetic duplicate however)

 If we discover a natural duplicate, then we delete it.
 We know that we have an "original" of this event already safely in Redshift (because we have found it in DynamoDB).

+In the code, we perform this check after we have grouped the batch by `event_id` and `event_fingerprint`; this ensures that all check-and-set requests to a specific `event_id-event_fingerprint` pair in DynamoDB will come from a single mapper.

+To enable cross-batch natural de-duplication you must provide a DynamoDB table configuration to EmrEtlRunner.
+If this is not provided, then cross-batch natural de-duplication will be disabled.
+In-batch de-duplication will still work however.

 #### 3.4 Cross-batch synthetic de-duplication